microsoft/finops-toolkit/docs/powershell/cost/Get-FinOpsCostExport.md

 Gets all exports within the current context subscription scope and filtered by dataset AmortizedCost.

-### Gets all exports within the subscription scope filtered by a specific storage account.
+### Get exports in a subscription for a specific storage account

 ```powershell
 Get-FinOpsCostExport `